-Learn how to make easy stickers you can print then cut by hand or on a Cricut!
+Learn how to make easy stickers you can print then cut on a Cricut!

 When I was a child, I adored stickers.
 If I could have, I’d have had a giant collection of stickers!
 The only thing holding me back from my dreams of stickers everywhere was the price.
 Stickers were (and are!) so expensive.
 But these days we can make our own stickers, and they can be just as cute — if not cuter — than the ones you can buy in the store.
-To show you how easy it is to make your own stickers, I’ve designed some “JenniferMaker” icons with all of my favorite things.
-I’m going to show you how to print and cut stickers from these icons (or any other images) using a printer and a cutting device (Cricut, scissors, etc.).
-You can make easy print and cut stickers as part of our MAKE IT EASY Craftalong Challenge, filled with fun and EASY daily themed projects!
+To show you how easy it is to make your own stickers, I’ve designed a whole free collection to get you started, filled with many of my favorite things.
+I’m going to show you how to print and cut stickers from these icons (or any other images) using an inkjet printer and a Cricut cutting machine.

 Watch the full step-by-step video on how to make the Easy Print and Cut Stickers here!